 Surgical resection: For purposes of this data item, surgical resection is defined as the most definitive surgical procedure that removes some or all of the primary tumor or site.
-For many sites, this would be Surgical Codes 30-80; however, there are some sites where surgical codes less than 30 could be used (for example, code 22 for Breast (excisional biopsy or lumpectomy).
+For many sites, this would be Surgical Codes A300-A800 or B300-B800; however, there are some sites where surgical codes less than A300 or B300 could be used, for example, code B290 for Breast (central lumpectomy).